Data Scientist

 github / kaggle / linkedin / researchgate

-I am a BI Analyst at Resideo with a MSc in Engineering from Tecnológico de Monterrey, one of the most prestigious schools in Mexico.
+I am a Data Scientist at Resideo with a MSc in Engineering from Tecnológico de Monterrey, one of the most prestigious schools in Mexico.
 Throughout my Data Science journey, I've developed multiple projects in education, warehouse operations, and business research.
 If you would like to contact me reach out to me here or through my LinkedIn profile.

 August 2020 - June 2022